All the movies you'd want, at your hand: the bounty in Kim's Video / Photo courtesy of Sundance Institute

 Cruz can't stop, won't stop being beautiful in Crialese's L'Immensita / Photo courtesy of Sundance Institute

-Cruz manages to distinguish Clara by being fearless at showing frailty.
-Check out how her otherness, as a Spaniard living in Italy, isolates her furthermore.
-And how her mother tongue becomes something that strengthens the connection with her bilingual, bicultural children.
-There is genuine warmth in her relationship with Andrew.
-Crialese, who identified as a trans man upon the premiere at the Venice Film Festival, offers an understated, touching remembrance.
 Come for the emotion, and stay for the deft use of pop culture touchstones to explore identity construction.
-Daydreaming, Andrew sees himself as Adriano Calentano performing his hit song Prisencolinenprinainciusol , while Clara dances as Rafaella Carra in a classic musical number they performed together on TV (think of her as a combination of Mitzi Gaynor and Madonna).
+Daydreaming, Andrew sees himself as Adriano Calentano performing his hit song Prisencolinenprinainciusol.
+At the same time, Clara dances as Rafaella Carra in a classic musical number they performed together on TV (think of Carra as a combination of Mitzi Gaynor and Madonna).
 After all, do children see themselves and their parents as stars?
-Can you stop being so beautiful?
+"Can you stop being so beautiful?"
 Andrew screams at Clara after they escape a couple of leering strangers.
 Boy, she could not, even if she tried.

 After moving from Star Wars to the ACU - Agatha Christie Universe - in Death on the Nile (Kenneth Branagh, 2022), Daisy Ridley stretches her thespian skills by going inward, portraying a painfully shy Port Authority numbers cruncher contemplating romance with a new coworker.
 I was intrigued at first.
-The title, and some striking images illustrating her darker thoughts, hinted at some darkness in which the movie never quite engages.
+The title and some striking images illustrating her darker thoughts hinted at some darkness in which the movie never quite engages.

 The perks of being a brit playing an American wallflower: Ridley in Sometimes I Think About Dying / Photo by Dustin Lane, courtesy of Sundance Institute